 Are there other companies like Opendoor?

 Yes, there are other companies like Opendoor.
-Offerpad offers similar iBuying services, while Orchard and Knock offer home trade-in programs (but not iBuying).
+Offerpad offers similar iBuying services, while Homeward, Orchard, and Knock offer home buy-before-you-sell programs.
 Services like Clever Offers and HomeLight Simple Sale offer a free way to compare offers from multiple cash buyers.
 Check out the best alternatives to Opendoor.

 What is the best Opendoor alternative?